Instagram can be a strong visual marketing channel for your brand and an opportunity to build a following that helps grow your B2B business.

 This platform is well-suited to tutorials, behind-the-scenes videos, time-sensitive content (e.g., special offers), and announcements.

 For example, General Electric had been using Instagram Stories to show the exciting work they do around the world—one such story allowed users to see inside a volcano.
 Each story gave their followers a picture of the work GE does, changing their audience’s perception of the brand.

 To create an Instagram story, tap your profile picture with the “+” on it at the top left-hand corner of your feed, or you can reveal Instagram Stories by swiping left.

 Once Instagram Stories is open, you can take a photo or video, just as you would on Instagram.
 After you have created your story, you can add filters, text, or drawings to your content.

 Have fun with it.
-The more memorable your content, the more your followers will keep coming back for more.
+The more memorable your content, the more followers you will get and you can be sure that they will keep coming back for more.

 Instagram TV (IGTV) is a feature for sharing and viewing videos.
 The format is similar to Instagram Stories, but with IGTV users are able to upload long-form content—up to an hour—and the videos will not disappear after 24 hours.